samiskin/redux-electron-store/README.md

   // Must be placed after any enhancers which dispatch
   // their own actions such as redux-thunk or redux-saga electronEnhancer({
-    // Allows synched actions to pass through all enhancers
+    // Necessary for synched actions to pass through all enhancers
     dispatchProxy: a => store.dispatch(a),
   })
 );